Personality vs. Identity: How to Find Your Right Fit

 Your personality is your brain’s birthday suit.

 Your personality is largely determined by the way your brain is wired.
-This affects traits like intelligence, coordination, and a good deal—50 percent—of your CANOE personality traits: conscientiousness, agreeableness, neuroticism, openness to experience, and extroversion.
+This wiring affects traits like intelligence, coordination, and your CANOE personality traits: conscientiousness, agreeableness, neuroticism, openness to experience, and extroversion.

 Your personality will change with age, but as predictably as your body changes over time.
-And there’s little you can do to stop those changes, either.
+There’s little you can do to stop those changes, either.

-So, unless you have a lobotomy or some other brain trauma, you’re stuck with the personality you’ve been wired with.
+Barring a lobotomy or some other trauma, you’re pretty much stuck with the personality you’ve been given.
+Better to understand it and express it the best you can.

 A collection of identities represented by outfits